 Modifier 59 applies where other procedures not normally billed together on the same service date are performed with these services, and Modifier 59 is appropriate.
 Modifier 79 (96365-96368) is added if the service provided in the global period is not related to the original base service.

-CPT code 96365 – 96368 is added to the AS modifier when the service is provided by a nurse practitioner professional to a physician assistant, nurse practitioner, or surgical assistant.
+CPT code 96365 – 96368 is added to the AS modifier when a nurse practitioner professional provides the service to a physician assistant, nurse practitioner, or surgical assistant.
 A PD modifier is added when a diagnostic or related non-diagnostic item or service is provided to a patient admitted to the hospital within three days.

 Drugs used for infusion therapy are reimbursable when provided by a physician or facility.